 - Affiliate Program Directories.

-- Affiliate Networks found on Google by typing the “subject” (then) affiliate program.
+- Affiliate Networks are found on Google by typing the “subject” (then) affiliate program.

 - Contact the parent directly i.e.: Amazon.com, Target.com, United Airlines.com, etc.

 How to Get Started on an Affiliate Marketing Program